pantheon-systems/documentation/source/content/guides/secure-development/02-secure-integration.md

   - Uppercase letters and underscores allowed
   - Used for [PHP Constant](https://secure.php.net/manual/en/language.constants.php) that will replace the numeric port number in your code

-Once setup is complete on our end, we'll provide you with the information you need to use Secure Integration, including a PHP constant in the format `PANTHEON_SOIP_EXAMPLE`, where `EXAMPLE` is replaced with the service name you specify.
+After the setup is complete on our end, we'll provide you with the information you need to use Secure Integration, including a PHP constant in the format `PANTHEON_SOIP_EXAMPLE`, where `EXAMPLE` is replaced with the service name you specify.

 <Alert title="Note" type="info" >

 At a minimum, allow one business day to fulfill this implementation request.
-Provide complete information to ensure timely and efficient processesing, and to minimize any issues that may arise.
+Provide complete information to ensure timely and efficient processing, and to minimize any issues that may arise.

 </Alert>

 ## Configure Your Site

-Once the gateway has been established, you must update your code to use it.
+You must update your code after the gateway has been established.
 This process varies depending on the modules or plugins in use, and the type of service you're routing through the gateway.

 ### PHP Constants as Port Numbers

-Once your Secure Integration is configured, we update your site environment with the PHP constant `PANTHEON_SOIP_EXAMPLE`.
+After your Secure Integration is configured, we update your site environment with the PHP constant `PANTHEON_SOIP_EXAMPLE`.
 This constant translates to the port number, internal to your Pantheon Site, through which your external service can be accessed.

 ### Example LDAP Connection with PHP Constants